 Germany's efforts in the North Atlantic attracted huge interest.
 The program was administered by Freiherr von Buddenbrock who was Atlantic Air Transport Director of Deutsche Luft Hansa.
 He went to the USA on the first flight and returned on the last.
 When Luft Hansa - Lufthansa - founded in 1926 began in services from Germany to Brazil in 1936, it used five models of the Dornier Do 18 on its service from Berlin to Lisbon to the Azores to Bermuda to New York, USA, periodically when weather conditions required, also from New York to Sydney, Nova Scotia, from there to the Azores and Lisbon.
 They were improvements on the Dornier Wal (Whale) flying boats.
 The only snag was that they could not use Ireland - the Irish had barred them from using Galway Bay, the only suitable place in Ireland.
 The crews of the two flying boats Aeolus (see left photo, in Bermuda) and Zephyr that visited Bermuda included Flugkapitans Blankenburg, von Engel, Graf Schack, Mayr, von Captain Baron F. W. Buddenbrock and Direktor Freiherr von Gablenz; wireless operators Stein and Ehlberg; flying engineer Gruschwitz and engineer Eger.
 The flying boats had an astonishingly good safely record.
 Except for a leaking radiator on the first departure there was no trouble of any sort and no replacements in either the flying boats or their Junkers Jumo heavy-oil motors.
 Lufthansa stationed the depot (catapult) ship Schwabenland (a converted cargo ship) west of the Azores.
 The most famous of the aircraft of the Ha 139 was the Nordwind - shown here - in Deutsche Luft Hansa livery of about 1938.
 On September 11, 1936 the aircraft began arriving in Bermuda, complete with their Nazi insignia.
 The first arrival was Captain Baron F. W. von Buddenbrock.
 There were four more visits to Bermuda by various German float planes including several by the Ha 139 made by Boem und Voss of both aircraft and battleship fame.
 They flew into Bermuda to get more fuel.
 They landed in Hamilton Harbor.
 Engines were four 600 hp Junkers Jumo 205C 12-cylinder diesels.
 Span was 88 feet 7 inches (27m).
 Length was 63 feet 11.75 inches (19.5 meters).
 Wing area was 1,259.38 square feet (117 square meters).
 Catapult take off weights were 38,581 pounds (17,500 kilograms).
 Maximum speed was 196 miles per hour (315 kilometers per hour) at sea level.
 Operational ceiling was 11,480 feet (3,500 meters).
 Maximum range was 3,395 miles (5,300 kilometers).
 They continued until the war ( 1939 to 1945).
 Unlike the flying boats it serviced which were trouble-free, the crew of the Shabenland had an arduous time.
 No other catapult ship could be spared for the German North Atlantic experiments so the Schwabenland had to steam across the Atlantic after each double-launch in order to start the flying boats on their next trips.
 In each case, the aircraft landed alongside and were then winched up or down for fuel or repair, or caterpult take-off from the ship, as the larger photos below show:

 Lufthansa in Bermuda, 1936.
-All the eight above original photos were taken by the late "Bill" Forbes in Bermuda.
-Copyright his four Bermudian children, K, C, V, and W Forbes.
+All five above original photos were taken by the late "Bill" Forbes in Bermuda.
+Copyright by one of his sons this author, Keith Forbes.
 Provided here with permission exclusively and solely for this unique History of Aviation in Bermuda website.

-Air France - Transatlantique's Latecoere 521 F-NORD "Lieutenant de Vaisseau Paris" made 2 visits to Bermuda when flying from Paris on surveys.
+Air France - Transatlantique's - later, Air France - Latecoere 521 F-NORD "Lieutenant de Vaisseau Paris" made 2 visits to Bermuda when flying from Paris on surveys.
 Here, she is seen at the brand-new Bermuda airport on Darrell's Island.
 Air France omits any mention of this in its own archives.

 On that day, Bill Forbes boarded the Royal Navy warship HMS Dragon at HM Dockyard in Bermuda.
 She left port next day to circumnavigate Bermuda completely, for a very special purpose.
 As a radio direction finding engineer, Forbes's task for the Imperial Government was to calculate and log radio direction finding calibrations by sea for ships and aircraft approaching Bermuda, having already done so by land radio direction finding.
 This very successful special project removed from Bermuda all remaining navigational obstacles for ships and flying boats at sea to find Bermuda and safely navigate its dangerous and extensive ring of outer coral reefs.
 From February 20, Forbes and his team followed this up by beginning and finishing their design, at Bermuda's highest point, The Peak in Smith's Parish, of what became the Eagle's Nest - the world's first Adcock short wave radio direction finding station, specifically for pilots and navigators of Imperial Airways and Pan American World Airways flying boats and other aircraft to home in to the signal.
 It was another 'first' for Bermuda in aviation support technology.